 It comes with contrasting color jackets that are quite a rage in fashion world.
+Jacket styled kurti is a unique kind attire which separate it from all types of kurti.
 It gives both wild and elegant look at the same time.
 Goes well with leggings, jeggings, straight pants, skirts, tight jeans and it comes in two lengths i.e knee length or just below knee length.

 When to wear – Casual, festive, college, dating, parties.

 A-line kurtis is the most favorite type of kurti among youngsters as it comes with variety of colors, shades, patterns and embroidery designs.
 It is knee length or calf length long and has flare from the waist making “A” shape panel.
 It combines well with leggings, tights, salwar, dhoti pants to give you a attractive elegant look.

 When to wear – Any causal occasion, formal, festive, parties.